 Ponyland's first wedding took place more than twenty years ago, in the summer of 1989.
 It was the wedding of Salty and Tootie Tails, and everyone in town was there to celebrate.
 Ponyland was much smaller then, with a population of only about fifty ponies -- but though times have changed and everyone is older now, the ponies all remember the wedding like it was yesterday.

 Salty was a sailor, a merchant and a fisherman, and in his travels he met Tootie Tails by chance on a tropical island several miles off the coast.
-She was a local girl with island tastes, who loved fresh fruit, summer sunshine, the smell of the ocean, and Salty's boat.
+She was a local girl with island tastes, who loved fresh fruit, summer sunshine, and the smell of the ocean.
 To Salty, she seemed like a tropical princess.
 He brought her back to the Ponyland settlement, introduced her to his friends, and proposed.

 Tootie Tails with her bouquet.